XiangyuFan17/p6s/README.md

 ## Introduction

 p6s is a terminal-based PostgreSQL database management tool developed in Go, providing an intuitive text user interface (TUI) for managing and monitoring PostgreSQL database connections.
+It enables easy access to PostgreSQL instances deployed anywhere, especially in Kubernetes clusters, without requiring additional IDEs or SQL clients, making database management simpler and more efficient.

 ## Key Features